sabbiramin113008/Mockr/readme.md

 ### How To Use

-`Mockr` is also a install-able CLI app that can be run from any where.
+"Mockr" is also a install-able CLI app that can be run from any where.
  To Generate a mock RESTful Python Flask WEb Server, we need one thing.

- #### Write a `mock.json` File
+ #### Write a "mock.json" File
- You need to have a API description file named `mock.json` that contains details about the Routes, their HTTP verbs ( GET, POST, PUT, DELETE etc), the Request Header ( if any), Request Body and Request Params or Query Parameters.
-Also routes must contain the Response Object with Response Status Code, Response Body etc. A sample `mock.json` file can be found in the `examples` Folder in this Repository.
+ You need to have a API description file named "mock.json" that contains details about the Routes, their HTTP verbs ( GET, POST, PUT, DELETE etc), the Request Header ( if any), Request Body and Request Params or Query Parameters.
+Also routes must contain the Response Object with Response Status Code, Response Body etc. A sample "mock.json" file can be found in the "examples" Folder in this Repository.

 #### Generating Python Web Server
- Open up the Terminal in the directory where you put your `mock.json` File.
+ Open up the Terminal in the directory where you put your "mock.json" File.

  Now type
  ```python
 mockr generate
 ```
-Now You will be prompted to Enter the Location of the `mock.json` File.
+Now You will be prompted to Enter the Location of the "mock.json" File.

 ```bash
 λ mockr generate
 Enter The Mock Dir Name: F:\projektus\py\mocker\examples
 ```

-A `server.py` and a `db.json` file will be generated.
+A "server.py" and a "db.json" file will be generated on that directory.

 ### Starting the Mock Server
 As it is about Mock Serving, we can use Python to spin up the server.